EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 /docs/misc/fplot/#error-bars
 {:/comment}

-You can specify error bars either through the `-s` command or through the `-ey` command.
+You can specify error bars for each _xy_ pair through either the `-s` command or the `-ey` command.
-With the latter, you can use `-s` to draw a second symbol at the point.
+With the latter you can use `-s` to draw a second symbol at the point.
-In either case you three columns of data are required, the third column containing the error bar.
+In either case three columns of data are required, the third column containing the error bar.

 _Example_ showing an error bar and a circle:

 ~~~
 fplot -frmt th=3,1,1 -lt 0 -ey 3,.75 -s circ~fill=2~col=0,0,0~.5 -tp 3~1,1,.1,2,4,.2,3,9,.3
 ~~~

-Points to note:

 + An error bar is drawn first, using column 3 for the size of the bar
 + A filled circle is drawn over the error bar.